harrlol/hamrtools/README.md

 hamrbox is split into the below 2 suites:
 ### regHAMR
-regular HAMR, crystalizes all the steps in Ryvkin et al.'s paper and extends the analysis through 4 algorhithms in R that transforms the HAMR output in more accessible ways.
+regular HAMR, crystalizes all the steps in Ryvkin et al.'s paper and extends the analysis through a dozen algorhithms in R that transforms the HAMR output in more accessible ways.

 ### scHAMR